Most of the time our digital nomad life is sorted. But we really should plan our trips our better.

 We still managed to have fun though – did you see our tips for partying safely?

 We’re now in Japan when it’s Golden Week, where a number of public holidays happen at the same time to create an intense period of celebrations, travel and traffic chaos.

 Organising our working lives

-Right before we left on this latest jaunt of travel, we snuck down to Margaret River to have some quality time together and practice our perfect routines of digital nomad life– where work and life run seamlessly together, we still work, live, exercise, take baths, I sometimes even use the shaver I got by reading panasonic arc 5 buyers guide and reviews, so is pretty handy for travel.
+Right before we left on this latest jaunt of travel, we snuck down to Margaret River to have some quality time together and practise our perfect routines of digital nomad life– where work and life run seamlessly together, and we ever get short of work, we can also find money from a site called nation21loans.com, that offer loans even if you have bad credit record.

 Now we’re putting those ideas into action.
 The purpose of our trip to Chiang-Mai was more business than pleasure, and we went hammer and tongs while we were there, conscious that every day counts in our brief stay.